 When do we get our breaks?

 - Morning Break

 COVID safety measures mean that there are five breaks and the time for first years is currently 11:40am

 COVID safety measures mean that Junior and Senior lunches are on at different times.
 Junior lunch is at 2pm each day.

 Can I leave the school grounds at lunch time?

 No, students are not allowed to leave the grounds during break times.
-An exception may be made for students who live near to the school and can go home for lunch.
+An exception may be made for students who live near to the school and can go home for lunch (not break).
 These students must have had a consent form signed by their parents/guardians.
 They will receive a card that they must have with them when they go home for lunch.

 Where do I eat my lunch?